hoangthuytruc/vhe/README.md

-# vhe
+# VHE: A New Dataset for Event Extraction from Vietnamese Historical Texts
-Vietnamese Historical Events Dataset for Event Extraction
+The dataset will be available after the paper is published.